-This 8 hour course aims to assist psychotherapists who are working with psychotic persons by presenting a psychological model of psychosis and a psychotherapeutic approach consistent with that model.
-A follow up online consult group via videoconference will also be available for members to present clinical material for discussion.
+This virtual 8 hour course aims to assist psychotherapists who are working with psychotic persons by presenting a psychological model of psychosis and a psychotherapeutic approach consistent with that model.
+A follow up consult group via videoconference will also be available for members to present clinical material for discussion.

 Online Group Consultation - Six 1-hour sessions - Date and time TBD - Limited space available: Maximum 6 learners

 PANY introduces our newest course offering, a seminar demonstrating how to combine CBTp (cognitive behavioral therapy for psychosis) and psychodynamic treatment to aid psychotic patients in their recovery.

 The Psychotherapy for Psychosis course will outline Melanie Klein’s conception of the psychology of psychosis and describe CBTp techniques in sufficient detail for psychodynamically-oriented clinicians to employ them in their work.